george-aidonidis/Linux-Tips/readme.md

 * [cmus Music Player](https://cmus.github.io/)
 ## Problems
+#### Microphone

+When talking on microphone (having meetings etc...) the microphone gets automatically adjusted that causes sound distortion.
+You can solve that by following the wiki [here](https://wiki.archlinux.org/index.php/PulseAudio/Troubleshooting#Microphone_distorted_due_to_automatic_adjustment)
 #### Touchpad settings

 You might encounter a problem with mousepad/trackpad settings on gnome (missing settings on GUI mouse settings).
 In order to fix you have to remove the synaptics driver (i.e. `xf86-input-synaptics`).
 It might also be a good idea to remove any configuration files related to this (like the in `/etc/X11/xorg.conf.d/50-synaptics.conf`).